 SetEnvIfNoCase User-Agent "^kube-probe/" dontlog

-6. Update the CustomLog directive to use the lightweight format with an env=!dontlog condition.
+6. Replace the existing CustomLog line with the lighter format and an exclusion condition.

 CustomLog ${APACHE_LOG_DIR}/access.log access_lite env=!dontlog